Wal-Mart Partners with Community Colleges to Train DC Students

 Hiring Opportunities?

-Wal-Mart will launch its training program after announcing plans to open four retail stores in Washington D.C.
-The new stores will hire 1,200 employees – possibly from the first set of graduates in the retail training program.
+Wal-Mart will launch its training program after announcing plans to open four retail stores in Washington, D.C.
+The new stores will hire 1,200 employees—possibly from the first set of retail training program graduates.
 However, while the company said that the adults who complete the training will be qualified for positions at the retail giant, there is no guarantee that they will be hired for the positions, according to a report at Washington City Paper.

-In addition, while Wal-Mart has announced plans to open four new retail stores in the District of Columbia and even toyed with certain locations for those stores, no definite plans are in motion at this time.
+In addition, while Wal-Mart has announced plans to open four new retail stores in the District of Columbia and even toyed with specific locations for those stores, no definite plans are in motion.
 Currently, the company is navigating its way through the complex maze of the city approval process.
-Some of the sites up for consideration include locations in Wards 4, 5, 6 and 7.
+Some sites for consideration include Wards 4, 5, 6, and 7 locations.
 A fifth location is also being discussed in the Skyland development district.

-This video describes one of Wal-Mart's student assistance grant.
+This video describes one of Walmart's student assistance grants.

-The stores will have an urban format, with smaller square footage than other Wal-Mart Supercenters, but the addition of a grocery and pharmacy.
-Wal-Mart executives said that the addition of these stores will require 1,200 new workers by the time they were scheduled to open in 2012.
-The company did stress that is committed to hiring within the D.C. area, although none of the graduates of the training program will be guaranteed employment or even preferential treatment.
+The stores will have an urban format, with smaller square footage than other Wal-Mart Supercenters, but with the addition of a grocery and pharmacy.
+Walmart executives said adding these stores would require 1,200 new workers by the time they were scheduled to open in 2012.
+The company did stress that it is committed to hiring within the D.C. area, although none of the training program graduates will be guaranteed employment or even preferential treatment.

-This video offers a tour of the Community College of the District of Columbia.
+This video offers a Community College of the District of Columbia tour.

 Benefits for the City

-Lisa Mallory, director of the D.C.
-Department of Employment Services agrees with Gray’s assessment.
-Mallory told the Washington Post that funding is sorely needed to train up a workforce in Washington D.C., “not just for Wal-Mart, but for every retail employer.”
+Lisa Mallory, the director of the D.C.
+Department of Employment Services, agrees with Gray’s assessment.
+Mallory told the Washington Post that funding is sorely needed to train a workforce in Washington D.C., “not just for Wal-Mart, but for every retail employer.”
 Mallory added, “The Wal-Mart Foundation has stepped up to do this, but we’re willing to work with anybody.”

-No one knows definitively what will happen at the end of the initial three years of the program.
-While Wal-Mart says that they will reassess the program to determine if they will offer up additional funding at that time, some in the city are hoping that other retail giants will also step up to do their part.
+No one knows definitively what will happen at the end of the program's initial three years.
+While Wal-Mart says that it will reassess the program to determine whether it will offer additional funding at that time, some in the city are hoping that other retail giants will also step up to do their part.

 Question?
 Contact us on Facebook. @communitycollegereview